-The hub interface connects the (G)MCH to the ICH5.
-The (G)MCH supports only HI 1.5, which uses HI 1.0 protocol with HI 2.0 electrical characteristics.
+The hub interface connects the MCH to the ICH5.
+The MCH supports only HI 1.5, which uses HI 1.0 protocol with HI 2.0 electrical characteristics.
 The hub interface runs at 266 MT/s (with 66 MHz base clock) and uses 1.5 V signaling.
-For the 865G/865PE/865P chipsets, accesses between the hub interface and AGP are limited to hub interface originated memory writes to AGP.
+Accesses between the hub interface and AGP are limited to hub interface originated memory writes to AGP.